[background image] image of a bike workshop (for a bicycle shop)

 ARGO Navigation (Waze for Boats)

-Founder of Argo Nav Jeff Faulk was an avid boater & trained Engineer that was fed up with the navigation options that existed for boaters.
+Founder of Argo Navigation Jeff Faulk was an avid boater & trained Engineer that was fed up with the navigation options that existed for boaters.
 In his current work he had also developed a technology for analyzing, updating and estimating bathymetric (ocean depth) data.
 His goal was to combine the two and create the safest, easiest and cheapest way for boaters to get from point a to b.

 Above